DIRECTED ENERGY PROFESSIONAL SOCIETY

 Copyright © Robert Rathe

-Sessions of the Symposium will be held at the National Institute of Standards and Technology (NIST) and at the Hilton Gaithersburg.
-Transportation will be provided between the two locations.
+Sessions of the Symposium were held at the National Institute of Standards and Technology (NIST) and at the Hilton Gaithersburg.

 Registration